Updated February 20, 2026 • 15 min read

 The pricing is also hard to justify.
 At $9.99/month with no free trial on the monthly plan, Cal AI costs twice as much as NutriShot AI while offering fewer features.
 The annual plan is competitively priced at $29.99, but you only get a 3-day trial to evaluate.

 Micronutrient tracking is basic, and there's no nutrition coach to provide personalized guidance.
-Cal AI does one thing (photo recognition) reasonably well, but competitors now do more for less.
+Cal AI's water and exercise tracking are nice additions, but NutriShot AI's nutrition coach and text input are more valuable for most users.

 MyFitnessPal